-- 1. Running away from teacher or escaping school property - 2.
-Responding "no" to teacher directions with inability to redirect or resisting teacher authority - 3.
-Physical violence toward student or teacher or inappropriate physical behavior with another student
+1. Running away from teacher or escaping or attempting escape of school property

+2. Responding "no" to teacher directions with inability to redirect or resisting teacher authority

+3. Physical violence toward student or teacher or inappropriate physical behavior with another student